TheresaLui/SelfHelpContent_v2/articles/microsoft.Databricks_ClusterManagerIssues_TSG/content-nrp-throttling-issue.md

 This usually occurs when there is about 50 simultaneous write operations (create/delete) on public IPs in a given subscription which creates a slowdown on NRP operations and induces throttling, and results in all the requests above the limit failures.

 **User facing Error:** *Subscription XXX was used to perform too many calls within last 5 minutes.
-The number of calls exceeds Microsoft.
-Network throttling limit.
-Or Encountered Azure Resource provider throttling.
+The number of calls exceeds the Microsoft Network throttling limit, or Encountered Azure Resource provider throttling.
 Please try again later.*

 ## **Recommended Steps**